Meet the Wheelchair Designers Transforming Lives Across the Developing World

-Back in the early 80’s David was an agriculture student with a thirst for adventure.
-On a trip to Australia working on farms he rode motorbikes and drove jeeps into the outback, and it was on one of these trips to a beautiful place to swim one day that he dived into the water and suffered an accident that would leave him paralysed from the shoulders down and requiring a wheelchair for the rest of his life.
+Back in the early ‘80s, David was an agriculture student with a thirst for adventure.
+He was working on farms in Australia where he rode motorbikes and drove jeeps into the outback.
+On a trip to a beautiful place to swim, he dived into the water and suffered an accident that would leave him paralysed from the shoulders down.
+He would remain in a wheelchair for the rest of his life.

 Discovering the power of design

-He went on to enroll in an MA in product design at the Royal College of Art in London, and it was while there that he and classmates and friends Simon Gue and Richard Frost won a contest to modernise the wheelchair.
-Their approach was to design a chair, not for themselves, but for the 100 million people in developing world who were suffering from lack of mobility the most.
+He went on to enrol in an MA in product design at the Royal College of Art in London.
+While there he and classmates and friends Simon Gue and Richard Frost won a contest to modernise the wheelchair.
+Their approach was to design a chair, not for themselves, but for the 100 million people in the developing world who were suffering from a lack of mobility.

-After leaving college, they secured sponsorship to go to Bangladesh and India to make the project a reality.
-By spending 6 months there, they set up a workshop producing 20 chairs per month.
+After leaving college, the team secured sponsorship to go to Bangladesh and India to make the project a reality.
+By spending six months there, they set up a workshop producing 20 chairs per month.

-From the beginning, a focus on durability and functionality for the everyday lives of their users and employing locally available skills and materials was crucial to their idea, because they wanted it to be sustainable, and most importantly - to scale as a model around the world.
+Right from the beginning, a focus on durability and functionality for the everyday lives of users was crucial to their idea.
+And using locally available skills and materials was also essential.
+This model had to be sustainable and, most importantly, scalable around the world.

-Back at home in the UK, they founded their NGO Motivation and over the next 10 years, by traveling to far flung and remote locations (in the early days in VW campervans), they built wheelchairs and the workshops to keep building them into the future everywhere from Poland to Romania to Cambodia, Nicaragua and Sri-Lanka, building up to 22 workshops in 18 countries producing more than 18,000 chairs, each based on a design most suitable for those surroundings.
+Once back home in the UK, they founded the NGO Motivation.
+Over the next ten years, they travelled to far-flung and remote locations (in the early days in VW campervans).
+They built workshops and wheelchairs everywhere from Poland to Romania, Cambodia to Nicaragua to Sri Lanka.
+Achieving 22 workshops in 18 countries producing more than 18,000 chairs!
+And each chair designed specifically for the local surroundings.

 50,000 wheelchairs and counting